bhartigarg0786/my-portfolio/README.md

 - Practice React component-based architecture
 - Improve UI/UX and deployment skills

-✅ “Getting Started / Installation” Section for YOUR Portfolio
 ## 🏁 Getting Started

 To run this project locally: